liuyxpp/liuyxpp.github.io/_posts/2020-04-23-scattering-5.md

 ## Interference

 When a beam of x-rays irradiates a sample, it usually results in two different phenomena: (1) scattering of x-rays by a single electron which is described in the previous section, and (2) interference among the waves scattered by these primary events.
 This interference essentially leads to the variation of the fluxes of the waves scattered in different directions.
-In experiments, we measure the flux as a function of the scattering direction and the relative placement of electons or atoms in the sample are readily deduced from the collected data.
+In experiments, we measure the flux as a function of the scattering direction and the relative placement of electrons or atoms in the sample are readily deduced from the collected data.

 Strictly speaking, the term *scattering* should refer only to phenomenon (1) above, whereas the term *diffraction* refers to the combination of phenomena (1) and (2).
-However, this distinction is seldom followed and these two terms are often used interchangably.
+However, this distinction is seldom followed and these two terms are often used interchangeably.
 In practice, the term *diffraction* is used only for crystalline samples or when the structure of the sample is sufficiently regular to exhibit sharp peaks in the scattering curve.
 When the scattering pattern is diffuse, and especially when the pattern of interest is mainly in the small-angle region, the term *scattering* is almost exclusively used although the phenomenon (2) inevitably presented.

 In this section, we shall develop a formalism for treatment of phenomenon (2).
 A derivation different from most of literature is presented first.
 The classical derivation is also discussed for the sake of completeness.